dfangshuo/dfangshuo.github.io/README.md

 The initial template for this website came from [HTML5Up](https://html5up.net).

-On top of this template, I then designed and implemented the different project pages, using mostly HTML and CSS.
+On top of this template, I designed and implemented the different project pages, using mostly HTML and CSS.
 Most images were made using Photoshop, while most icons were created using Illustrator.